Dakostu/Straftguessr/README.md

 ## Back-end

-This repo contains the front-end code and static files (screenshots and JSON files) for the back-end.
+This repo contains the front-end code and static files (screenshots and JSON files) for the back-end as well as API calls to a Supabase database instnace.

 - For each screenshot, there must be a corresponding JSON file (schema below) that delivers the correct answer(s) and description.
 - Both filenames of the JSON and the image files must be identical, so the game can deduce which image belongs to which JSON data.